milesharris/rogue-like/DESIGN.md

 We avoid repeating information that is provided in the requirements spec.

 ## Player

-> Teams of 3 students should delete this section.

 The *client* acts in one of two modes: